Books

 "The enormously talented Donner is unafraid of taking risks with Burnout, and it pays off, with a cautionary, edgy and unputdownable story." — Oakland Tribune

-"Just as she did in her excellent debut [Sunset Terrace], Donner crafts a hauntingly evocative story in Burnout." — Graphic Novel Reporter
+"Just as she did in her excellent debut [Sunset Terrace], Donner crafts a hauntingly evocative story in Burnout." — Book Reporter

 "While the message of Burnout isn't a happy-go-lucky one, it is honest.
 For that and much more, it's a story that lingers in the mind, like the sharp pain of a burn." — ComicMix